Current Board Members

 Dr. Bhaduri is a Corporate Research Fellow and leads the Geographic Information Science and Technology group at Oak Ridge National Laboratory.
 He is the founding director of the Urban Dynamics Institute at ORNL.
 His research interests and experience include novel implementation of geospatial science and technology in sustainable development research, including population dynamics, urbanization and watershed impacts, energy resource assessment, and disaster management.
 Dr. Bhaduri received his Ph.D. in Earth and Atmospheric Sciences from Purdue University.
 He has an MS degree from Kent State University, and a M.Sc. and a B.Sc. from University of Calcutta, India.

-Mr. Calamito is a Government and Aerospace Solutions Executive at Mapbox.
-He formerly served as the Chief Geospatial Officer for Boundless Spatial, Inc., and was responsible for product strategy and outreach, educational initiatives, and the company’s ongoing commitment to the open source community.
-He is a steering committee member at LocationTech, and a Fellow of the American Geographical Society.
+Mr. Calamito is the Vice President of Products at Enview.
+He formerly served as a Government and Aerospace Solutions Executive at Mapbox and as the Chief Geospatial Officer for Boundless Spatial, Inc. He has over 15 years of experience supporting government and the public sector as a sales leader and corporate strategist.
+He is a steering committee member at LocationTech and a Fellow of the American Geographical Society.
 He earned his BA in Geography from Penn State University.

 Dr. Madden is a professor in the Department of Geography and director of the Center for Geospatial Research at the University of Georgia.
 A Fellow and Past President of the American Society for Photogrammetry and Remote Sensing (ASPRS) and Editor of the ASPRS Manual of GIS (2009), she was the International Society for Photogrammetry and Remote Sensing (ISPRS) Technical Commission President for Commision IV, “Digital Mapping and Geodatabases” (2008-2012) and the ISPRS Council Second Vice President (2012-2016).
 She holds an MA degree in Biology from the State University of New York and Ph.D. in Ecology from the University of Georgia.